Rowen-Richardson/100-Days-Of-Code---Python/ReadMe.md

 - we learning about passing arguments and the correct use of the parameter
 - learned we can pass more than one argument to make or have more values in the subrout

+## Day 25 - Return command

+- the return command sends back code to the subroute
+- learned that we can not leave the scope of the subroute
+- how scopes and nesting needs to wrok when using or running subroutes
+- also built a modest health points game.